kycaine/machine-learning-deep-learning-api/README.md

 # ML-DL General API Project

-"This project is a general machine learning / deep learning API.
+This project is a general-purpose machine learning / deep learning API built with FastAPI.
-Users can upload any dataset (CSV/Excel) and define:

-- Which column to predict (`target_column`)
-- Task type: `regression` or `classification`
-- Which columns to use as features

-The pipeline will automatically train and evaluate the model."
+It allows users to upload any dataset (CSV/Excel), configure task parameters, and automatically run through a full ML pipeline — including cleaning, EDA, feature engineering, training, prediction, and visualization.

 # Project Structure